Miami Beach Architectural District: Historical significance

 This historic district holds the largest collection of Art Deco buildings in the world, an umbrella term covering a range of styles such as “Streamline”, “Tropical”, and “Med-deco” and built mostly between the Great Depression and the early 1940s.
 Notably, the architectural movement reached Miami after the city’s real estate market took a downturn in 1925, and the "Great Miami Hurricane" of 1926 that left 25,000 people homeless throughout the greater Miami region.
+Prior to the arrival of Art Deco, buildings in Miami Beach were primarily built in the Mediterranean Revival style.
+The historic district still contains many of these buildings, most of which were built in the early to mid-1920s.

-The designs are often described as evoking technological modernity, resilience, and optimism.
+The Art Deco designed buildings are often described as evoking technological modernity, resilience, and optimism.
 The Miami Beach Art Deco Museum describes the Miami building boom as coming mostly during the second phase of the architectural movement known as Streamline Moderne, a style that was “buttressed by the belief that times would get better, and was infused with the optimistic futurism extolled at American’s World Fairs of the 1930s.”

 In 1989, it was listed in A Guide to Florida's Historic Architecture, published by the University of Florida Press.

 The district includes areas of seasonal hotels, commercial strips, and residential area.

 Hotels on Ocean Drive, which can actually face the ocean, run from 5th to 15th Streets and front onto Lummus Park, a public park and beach.
 Many of these "reflect the influences of the Moderne Style perpetuated at the International expositions of the 1930s": the Chicago World's Fair of 1933 and the New York World's Fair of 1939.